devops329/devops/instruction/grafanaK6/grafanaK6.md

 You can use the Google Chrome developer tools to easily record and export a HTTP Archive (HAR) file.

-1. Open Google Chrome, navigate to your JWT Pizza production website.
+1. Open Google Chrome and navigate to your JWT Pizza production website.
 Make sure you are logged out of the website so that you can have a clean start.
 1. Open the developer tools.
 Switch the developer tools to the network tab.
 This is where everything gets recorded and where you will eventually export the HAR file from.
 1. Select the `Preserve log` button so that your entire sequence of requests are saved.
 Clear the recorded requests if it isn't already blank.